fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 If you are developing an application with an older non-async framework, and can work with all its defaults, **it can be a great tool**.

-But if you need to change some of the defaults, support more than one predefined database, work with an async framework (like FastAPI), etc, you will need to add quite some complex extra code to override those defaults.
+But if you need to change some defaults, support more than one predefined database, work with an async framework (like FastAPI), etc., you will need to add quite some complex extra code to override those defaults.

 Nevertheless, it's possible to do it, and here you'll see exactly what code you have to add to be able to use Peewee with FastAPI.